Pimmy17/NC-Back-End-Project/README.md

 2. **Install Dependencies:**

-After cloning, you will need to install the following dependencies in your terminal to allow tests to be run.
+After cloning, you will need to install the dependencies in your terminal to allow tests to be run.

 ```
-- $ npm i jest -D
-- $ npm i express
-- $ npm i pg
-- $ npm i -D supertest
-- $ npm i dotenv
-- $ npm i nodemon
-- $ npm i -D pg-format
+- $ npm i -D
 And an addition extension:
 - $ npm install --save-dev jest-sorted
 ```

-After installing these dependencies, head over to the **package.json** file to make sure **Script:** --> **test:** is set to "jest app".
+After installing the dependencies, head over to the **package.json** file to make sure **Script:** --> **test:** is set to "jest app".

 3. **Seed Local Database:**